mraath/marty-mix/content/OE Frangular Work/OE-513 Outstanding.md

 - [ ] Activate menu for prod & UAT (MUCH **LATER**)
 - [ ] Add in SelectionCriteria
 	- AllowedOrigins: "https://mixconfigfrangularui.mixdevelopment.com", "https://mixconfigfrangularapi.mixdevelopment.com",
+- [ ] Only show these actions when the user has access
+- [ ] Only show other actions when the user has
+- [ ] Permissions and Authentication logic for loading Orgs, Groups, Sites, Assets has not been added.
+Is it OK to do this at a later stage?

-### PO questions
+### PO questions - OLD

-- [ ] PO: Should FW versions be shown and filtered for MESA only?
+- Handled somewhere else: PO: Should FW versions be shown and filtered for MESA only?
-- [ ] Permission / Auth for loading Orgs, Groups, Sites, Assets (Add into API)
+- Handled somewhere else: Permission / Auth for loading Orgs, Groups, Sites, Assets (Add into API)
 - [x] Is short asset Id within an org unique?
 I assume it is (so selecting checkbox accordingly) ✅ 2024-08-06
 - [x] When **hovering** over info for unallocated... display the following help text:  (currently when clicking) ✅ 2024-08-08